midacts/resume/README.md

 - Used Powershell and BASH scripting to automate Windows/Linux server, AD, and VMware infrastructure
 - PBX and VOIP support for all users and devices.
 Also setup IVR and Auto Attendant scripts
 - Maintained all VPN access with RSA SecureID and PKI
-- Setup and maintained our Wireless infrastructure by running CAT5e cabling, building a FreeRadius infrastructure for WPA2-Enterprise authentication
+- Setup and maintained our Wireless infrastructure and FreeRadius infrastructure for WPA2-Enterprise authentication
 - Exchange 2007 and Exchange 2010 installation, mailbox and OWA support and ActiveSync for mobile device setup
-- Active Directory administration on both 2003 and 2012 domain levels performing Group Policy and Organizational Unit management, and user and group management
+- Active Directory administration on both 2003 and 2012 domain levels.
+Performed group policy, OU and user and group management
 - Involved with fulfilling PCI DSS 2.0 and 3.0 requirements
-- Involved in a new building design and an entire datacenter and office relocation
+- Assisted in a new building design including a datacenter and office relocation

 <p align="center" style="font-size:2em;">Education</p>